dullhunk/book/careers-lab/cv-errors.md

 ## Next steps

-What you could do next
+What to do next:

 * According to Linus's Law http://enwp.org/Linus%27s_Law ''given enough eyeballs, all bugs are shallow'' the more people who see your CV, the more bugs you can get rid of.
 Do a peer-review / CV swap with a fellow student (if you haven't already).
 Show it to your friends and family.
-* See five things you can do today  http://www.careers.manchester.ac.uk/myfuture/ and mid-degree advice (for 2nd years)  http://www.careers.manchester.ac.uk/middegree/ from the careers service
+* See five things you can do today, Explore, Connect, Communicate, Reflect and Apply http://www.careers.manchester.ac.uk/myfuture/ and mid-degree advice (for 2nd years)  http://www.careers.manchester.ac.uk/middegree/ from the careers service
+* Have another look at the CV and LinkedIn guide from the careers service http://man.ac.uk/6Ef90a
 * Upload an updated version to the CV bank once you've changed it https://studentnet.cs.manchester.ac.uk/employment/industryclub/cvbank
 * I'm happy to look at version 2.0 of your CV, show it also to your tutors